rootwork/rootwork.org/hugo/content/blog/2014/04/29/index.md

 ---
-title: Join me at the Devsigner conference in Portland this May: Designers and developers join forces!
+title: 'Join me at the Devsigner conference in Portland this May: Designers and developers join forces!'
 author: Ivan Boothe
 date: '2014-04-29'
 # lastmod: '2014-04-29' # Appends 'edited on' to the publish date